concerning the Old Testament and the New Testament, in regards

 it was the Lord who told Moses what to command the Israelites, but know

-this, what the Lord commanded Moses to tell the Israelites was to the
+this, what the Lord commanded Moses to tell the Israelites was to and

-Israelites, not to Christians who are neither Jew nor Greek, and is an
+Israelites ONLY, not to Christians who are neither Jew nor Greek, and

 entirely different New Creature in Christ under a New Covenant not